-Lowering approach weather minimums however requires additional airfield infrastructure and safety areas of varying degrees.
+Lowering approach weather minimums however requires additional airfield infrastructure and safety areas of varying degrees that will be covered in the Instrument Procedures section.
 It is recommended GFK explore the following approach procedure enhancements:

 - Accommodate a future GPS precision approach (1/2 mile) to Runway 17R. - Plan to accommodate CAT-II ILS approach (1600 RVR, 1/4 mile) to Runway 35L ultimately with an interim improvement to 1800 RVR. - Upgrade all runway ends to achieve the lowest minimums without substantial improvements or airfield design impacts.
 Coordinate with FAA Flight Procedures Office.